Seasoning a dutch oven does two things:

 It also may be necessary to reseason if food seems to be sticking too much or your cookware has been abused or stored incorrectly.
 If there is rust or the oven just doesn't look well coated, it's a good idea to season it again.

 Periodic Seasoning is just like the Initial Seasoning except that you don't wash with soapy water.
 If there is rust present then you may want to strip down everything and do a complete Initial Seasoning.
-Otherwise, clean your cookware normally and follow the steps above except for using soap.
+Otherwise, clean your dutch oven normally and follow the steps above except for using soap.

 Now you know how to season a dutch oven!